EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 - ;Leave blank

 This will prevent Orca Slicer from inserting its default filament change gcode.
 No other gcode settings are needed in Orca Slicer other than our start and end print gcode.

+If you are utilizing an existing Stealthburner LED configurations, make sure to insert the right gcode macros where needed in TOOLCHANGER_PRINT_START and TOOLCHANGER_PRINT_END.

 # 9. Nozzle Offsets - Probe-to-Nozzle and Gcode